JustFiesta/spring-petclinic-infrastructure/README.md

 It is used for integrating infrastructure code and deploying it to AWS, and as a Controller for application buildserver.

-1. Install according to tutorial on EC2 - Java, Jenkins, Terraform, AWS CLI
+1. Install according to tutorial on EC2 - Java, Jenkins, Terraform, AWS CLI.

 2. Install recommended plugins, set user, password, etc.